Cycling in Hong Kong

 Why Cycling in Hong Kong?

 Aside from the health benefits and fun of cycling in Hong Kong, cycling does not pollute, thus keeps the air clean.
 So why not cycle as a means of transport for short-distance travel?
 The Government is developing a 60 km cycling track to link Ma On Shan and Tuen Mun.
-In particular, the first section, from Ma On Shan to Sheung Shui, will be completed in early 2013.
+In particular, the first section, from Ma On Shan to Sheung Shui, would be open to public in phases starting from end 2013.
 It will provide a safe passage for cyclists to travel across most of the New Territories upon completion.

 Safety when Cycling